-The student will select a program of courses early in his/her career in consultation with his/her advisor.
-This course plan should use the format found at the end of this handbook and must be approved by the student's Advisory Committee and submitted to the Academic Program Coordinator before the end of the first term of enrollment.
+The student will select a program of courses early in their career in consultation with their advisor.
+This course plan should use the format found at the end of this handbook (and on the website) and must be approved by the student's Advisory Committee and submitted to the Academic Program Coordinator before the end of the first term of enrollment.
 The course plan should identify probable dates for proposal, candidacy, and final oral examinations.
-The advisory committee consists of 4 members of the graduate faculty.
+The advisory committee consists of 4 members of the graduate faculty including the advisor.
 At least one of these committee members, aside from the advisor, must be a full (not adjunct or courtesy) faculty member of the Food Science and Technology department and all committee members must hold Graduate Faculty status at The Ohio State University.

-The Department does not have additional language or internship requirements for graduate students.
-Students are allowed to pursue internship opportunities with preapproval; see the section on internships.
+The department does not have additional language or internship requirements for graduate students.
+Students can pursue internship opportunities with preapproval; see the section on internships.